defikids/defikids-dapp/README.md

 ## Technical Architecture:

 - Contracts are deployed on the Polygon network for reduced gas fees.
-- Sequence streamlines the onboarding and authentication processes.
-- Superfluid technology facilitates real-time fund streaming to children.
 - Next.js powers the user-friendly frontend.
-- Solidity development involves Truffle and Remix.
+- Solidity development deploys using Hardhat.

 ## Understanding Staking:

 Children initiate the staking process by approving the USDCx contract to manage their coins.

-## The Allocate Contract:
+## The DifiKids Contract:

 - Transfers the staked amount to a secure holding wallet.
 - Calculates and transfers the earned rewards to the Allocate wallet.